nandinijirobe/nsj_webpage/home.md

 ---
 photo: ../photos/portrait3.jpg
-title: Assoc.
-Prof. of Computer Science
+title: M.S Computer Science Student
 ---
-# open PhD positions
+# About Me
 I am currently looking to recruit up to 4 new PhD students to work on core computer systems research.
 Positions are fully funded, primarily via research assistantship.
 Send me an email to learn more about this opportunity.

 # research interests